-- 2.21 This section sets out the method and instructions for calculating the pension offset to be applied at the point of retirement.
-In many cases this could be several years after the pension offset was initially calculated. - 2.22 When the member retires, the total pension is initially calculated ignoring the pension offset.
+- 2.15 This section sets out the method and instructions for calculating the pension offset to be applied at the point of retirement.
+In many cases this could be several years after the pension offset was initially calculated. - 2.16 When the member retires, the total pension is initially calculated ignoring the pension offset.
 The pension is then reduced to allow for the pension offset.
-The offset should be revalued from the Relevant Date up to the April immediately before the date of retirement in accordance with the relevant provisions of the 2013 Regulations or other relevant LGPS Regulations.
-If the pension is not drawn at normal pension age then the pension offset will need to be adjusted. - 2.23 Administrators should take care to ensure that the most recent Early Retirement Factors and Late Retirement Factors are applied.
-It is the responsibility of administrators to ensure that they are using the most recent factors. - 2.24 The pension offset to be applied if the member retires at normal pension age is as follows:
+The offset should be revalued from the Relevant Date up to the April immediately before the date of retirement in accordance with the relevant provisions of the 2014 Regulations or other relevant LGPS Regulations.
+If the pension is not drawn at normal pension age then the pension offset will need to be adjusted. - 2.17 Administrators should take care to ensure that the most recent Early Retirement Factors and Late Retirement Factors are applied.
+It is the responsibility of administrators to ensure that they are using the most recent factors.
+Factors in force at 1 April 2015 are set out for reference in Section 4.

+2.18 The pension offset to be applied at retirement if the member retires at normal pension age is as follows:

-Pension offset at retirement at normal pension age = Pension offset × REV Where:
+Pension offset at retirement at normal pension age = Pension offset × REV